-The underground wet well for the raw sewage which is assumed to include flammable liquids such as petrol according to Southern Water's MED 4004 April 2015^[3] has been allocated a zone 2 classification internally.
-Externally, above ground, the wet well is unclassified.
-The dry well is also unclassified.
+The inlet works are assumed to include flammable liquids such as petrol according to Southern Water's MED 4004 April 2015[3] and has therefore been allocated a zone 2 classification internally.
+The hazardous zone extends from the liquid surface up to the ground level as can be seen in the hazardous zoning diagram of the inlet works.